zuri-training/Pro_Team_41_Chunk-File/README.md

 A platform that accepts CSV or JSON large files, and break them into smaller bits.

 > Our Vision
-- [x] Managing your large files has never been easier.
+- [x] Helping clients manage their large file easily.
 > Our Client
 - [x] Zuri
 > Our Target Market